mountaineerbr/shellChatGPT/README.md

 - This project _doesn't_ support "Function Calling" or "Structured Outputs".

-- We _will not support_ "Real-Time" chatting, or video modalities.
+- We _will not support_ "Real-Time" chatting, or video generation / editing.

 - Bash shell truncates input on `\000` (null).